-Course Number Title Credits Semester To learn more abo ALTH CORE CURRICULUM (12.5 credits) but the MPH core and additional offerings, see pp. 7-10. exempt from MPH 102.
-ID 100 1.0 Fall 1 ID 201 Core Principles of Biostatistics and Epidemiology for Public Health Practice 7.5 Fall MPH 101 Qualitative Methods for Public Health 0.25 Fall 2 MPH 103 Leadership and Communication 1.25 Fall 2 MPH 104 Social, Behavioral, and Structural Determinants of Health 1.25 Fall 1 MPH 105 Public Health Policy and Politics 1.25 Fall 2 MPH 106A MPH 106B Intersectoral Perspectives in Public Health 0 Fall Spring 1 FIELD OF STUDY REQUIREMENTS (20 credits) GHP 230 Introduction to Economics with Applications to Health and Development 2.5 Fall 1 GHP 557 Fundamentals of Global Health 5.0 Fall Ethics in Global F Health Practice: Choose one of the approved courses belo DW.
-ID 250 GHP293 Ethical Basis of the Practice of Public Health Individual and Social Responsibility for Health 2.5 Fall 1 Fall 2 Applied Practice Experience for Global Health GHP 945A GHP 945B Applied Practice Experience for Global Health 1.25 1.25 Fall 1 Spring 2 Integrative Learn ing Experience for Global Health ı l GHP 530 Consequential Leadership in Practice 2.5 Spring 2 Coursework: Complete a minimum of 5 credits offered by the stion, beyond the field of study requirements I he Dept. o .
+Course Number Title Credits Semester To learn more abo MPH PUBLIC HEALTH CORE CURRICULUM (12.5 credits) To learn more about the MPH core and additional offerings, see pp. 7-10.
+GH students are exempt from MPH 102.
+ID 100 Foundations for Public Health (Pre-matriculation coursework begins online in summer) 1.0 Fall 1 ID 201 Core Principles of Biostatistics and Epidemiology for Public Health Practice 7.5 Fall MPH 101 Qualitative Methods for Public Health 0.25 Fall 2 MPH 103 Leadership and Communication 1.25 Fall 2 MPH 104 Social, Behavioral, and Structural Determinants of Health 1.25 Fall 1 MPH 105 Public Health Policy and Politics 1.25 Fall 2 MPH 106A MPH 106B Intersectoral Perspectives in Public Health 0 Fall Spring 1 FIELD OF STUDY REQUIREMENTS (20 credits) GHP 230 Introduction to Economics with Applications to Health and Development 2.5 Fall 1 GHP 557 Fundamentals of Global Health 5.0 Fall Ethics in Global F Health Practice: Choose one of the approved courses belo DW.
+ID 250 GHP293 Ethical Basis of the Practice of Public Health Individual and Social Responsibility for Health 2.5 Fall 1 Fall 2 Applied Practice Experience for Global Health GHP 945A GHP 945B Applied Practice Experience for Global Health 1.25 1.25 Fall 1 Spring 2 Integrative Learn ing Experience for Global Health ı I GHP 530 Consequential Leadership in Practice 2.5 Spring 2 Coursework: Complete a minimum of 5 credits offered by the stion, beyond the field of study requirements I he Dept. o [.]
 I f Global Varies Students are encouraged to develop specific strengths by focusing some of their GHP coursework via interdisciplinary concentrations (e.g., Humanitarian Studies, Nutrition and Global Health, and others), or a sequence of courses in a particular theme such as Health Systems or Population and Family Health.
 For the list of approved course options, visit hsph.me/ghp-current-students or contact the GHP Education Office .
 5.0 Fall &/or Spring